Why You Need to Know About Postprandial Glucose

 - Helping to determine the effectiveness of an overall diabetes plan.

 - Helping doctors determine and adjust optimum pre-meal insulin requirements in people with type 1 diabetes.

-PMG requirement and frequency varies from person to person and requires consultation with one’s care team for determining individual target goals.
-However, certain factors may require more frequent PMG checks:
+While PPG requirement and frequency varies from person to person and requires consultation with one’s care team for determining individual target goals and testing regimen, certain factors may require more frequent PPG checks: